Pennsylvania Traumatic Brain Injury Lawsuit

 When someone is diagnosed with a traumatic brain injury (TBI) it can be emotionally and financially devastating to the injured person and his loved ones.
 The emotional, cognitive and physical difficulties that accompany TBIs often leave the victim severely disabled.
 The process of healing from a brain injury can take a very long time, if recovery is even possible.
-Speaking with an attorney can help you better understand your legal options in terms of compensation.
-Share your story with one of Lowenthal & Abrams’ Philadelphia brain injury lawyers today and find out how we may be able to help you.
+Speaking with a catastrophic injury attorney can help you better understand your legal options in terms of compensation.
+Share your story with one of Lowenthal & Abrams, Injury Attorneys’ Philadelphia traumatic brain injury lawyers today and find out how we may be able to help you.

 Traumatic Brain Injury Symptoms